josh-works/josh-works.github.io/_pages/recommended-reading.md

 - [The History of White People](https://www.goodreads.com/book/show/6919721-the-history-of-white-people)
 - [They Were Her Property: White Women as Slave Owners in the American South](https://www.goodreads.com/book/show/40887375-they-were-her-property?ac=1&from_search=true&qid=hpCcgRkOGN&rank=1)

-There's also lots of propoganda around the 'privilege' of being part of a state (as long as you've achieved sufficient status within that state).
-If you sometimes find status games dedignifying, read:
+There's also lots of propaganda around the 'privilege' of being part of a state (as long as you've achieved sufficient status within that state).
+If you sometimes find status games de-dignifying, read:

 - [Against the Grain: A Deep History of the Earliest States](https://www.amazon.com/Against-Grain-History-Earliest-States/dp/0300182910)
 - [seeing like a state: how certain schemes to improve the human condition have failed](https://www.amazon.com/Seeing-Like-State-James-C-Scott-audiobook/dp/B07D2HZXB4/ref=sr_1_1?crid=2FHVDG0449OQY&keywords=seeing+like+a+state&qid=1698414800&s=books&sprefix=seeing+like+a+sta%2Cstripbooks%2C369&sr=1-1)